 How to stay compliant with HIPAA regulations

-Oversight, or brief lapses in vigilence, is all it takes to become the victim of a devastating data breach incident.
-Ereing on the side of precaution is your best bet when it comes to IT security and compliance.
+Oversight, or brief lapses in vigilance, is all it takes to become the victim of a devastating data breach incident.
+Erring on the side of caution is your best bet when it comes to IT security and compliance.

 Start with employees

 Hacking health records can lead to the disclosure of protected information for purposes other than treatments.
 Regular audits allow you to identify inappropriate accesses as they take place.
 Keeping a sharp eye on who has access to your data assets enables you to take the necessary steps to protect the private information of your employees.

 Data stored in archives as backups is a popular target for hackers.
 Ensure you are encrypting this data to add another layer of security to your network.
 Don’t make it easy for hackers to get hold of your electronically protected health information (ePHI).

 It’s no secret that business associates help to make your business run smoothly.
 However, trust isn’t a security strategy.
 Make sure you are maintaining compliance details for these associates to see what they are doing with your critical data.
 Having appropriate measures in place for BAs ensures the privacy and security of health information.